-AFRICA IS RAPIDLY becoming a battle ground for both the West and China.
+AFRICA IS RAPIDLY becoming a battleground for both the West and China.
 Both are seeking to exert their influence in the region.
-However, the bungling Western governments and NGOs look like observers rather than a contestants.
+However, the bungling Western governments and NGOs look like observers rather than contestants.
 Even then, the Western private sector deserves credit for reading the signs of the time and getting on with it.

 owever, credit goes to the private sector in the West for being decisive

 Tony Blair, the former British Prime Minister once pronounced a truth that the West had better take note of.
-He said; “Africans have realised that whenever they ask China for help, the Chinese show up the next day with a digger.
-The West on the other hand loads Africa with sheaves of paper and plenty of lectures on human rights."
+He said; “Africans have realized that whenever they ask China for help, the Chinese show up the next day with a digger.
+The West, on the other hand, loads Africa with sheaves of paper and plenty of lectures on human rights."

 |Propaganda or Genuine concern?|

 The robust growth has defined Africa's development goals- infrastructure and internal markets.
-And these costs huge amounts of money which Africa alone cannot afford.
-According to Africa development Bank estimates, Africa needs to invest US$90 million a year over the next 10 years in Infrastructure- Roads, Sea ports, Airports, Railway lines and power generation and distribution networks.
+And these cost huge amounts of money which Africa alone cannot afford.
+According to Africa development Bank estimates, Africa needs to invest US$90 million a year over the next 10 years in Infrastructure- Roads, Seaports, Airports, Railway lines and power generation and distribution networks.